dmidlo/histdata.com-tools/docs/temporal-sidecar-operations.md

-matching GitHub-hosted runner, run `histdatacom-sidecar doctor --json` with `platform.executable_bundled == true`, probe the executable version, start the sidecar without `--executable`, and run the installed-wheel live sidecar smoke job.
-The live smoke uses a minimal non-Influx request, waits for job completion, validates the status snapshot and artifact references, and prints server/worker diagnostics if the job or sidecar shutdown fails.
+matching GitHub-hosted runner, run `histdatacom-sidecar doctor --json` with `platform.executable_bundled == true`, probe the executable version, start the sidecar without `--executable`, and run the installed-wheel hermetic sidecar smoke job.
+The hermetic smoke uses a local-only dataset-planning request:
+`available_remote_data`, `update_remote_data`, `validate_urls`, download,
+extract, and import flags are all false.
+It still starts the packaged Temporal executable, starts workers, submits a workflow, waits for completion, validates the status snapshot and artifact references, and prints server/worker diagnostics if the job or sidecar shutdown fails.
 Stop exceptions, missing stop status, persistent `stopping` status, and known remaining sidecar PIDs are treated as smoke failures.
-This live smoke is executed through `scripts/smoke_sidecar_install.py --live-sidecar-smoke`, not as a default pytest test, so missing Temporal executables fail the explicit smoke command instead of appearing as skipped tests in the normal suite.
+This release gate is executed through `scripts/smoke_sidecar_install.py --hermetic-sidecar-smoke`, not as a default pytest test, so missing Temporal executables fail the explicit smoke command instead of appearing as skipped tests in the normal suite.

+The external HistData.com smoke remains available as an operator gate through `scripts/smoke_sidecar_install.py --live-sidecar-smoke`.
+That command uses a minimal non-Influx request with URL validation enabled, so it can detect vendor availability, network, and website/form drift, but it should not be the default PyPI publish gate for otherwise-good platform wheels.

 Rollback behavior is intentionally conservative.
 If a platform executable or wheel is bad after publish, yank the affected platform wheel and cut a